tenzir/tenzir/web/docs/packages.md

 ## Anatomy of a Package

-A package definition consists of three major parts.
+A package definition consists of four major parts.

 1. Package metadata, for example the name, author and description of the package.
-2. Snippets, which are example pipelines for use with the Explorer on [app.tenzir.com](https://app.tenzir.com/explorer) that demonstrate how to use the package.
+2. Examples, which are prepared pipelines for use with the Explorer on [app.tenzir.com](https://app.tenzir.com/explorer) that demonstrate how to use the package.
-3. A set of inputs provided by the user to customize the package installation to their environment.
+3. A set of inputs that can be provided by the user to customize the package installation to their environment.
 4. A set of pipelines and contexts that make up the contents of the package.

+## Package format

+The following describes the fields of a package definition.

 ### Package Metadata